Skip to main content

 Boeing's 336-day CCC contributed to its negative interest coverage of −1.24x in Q4 2025.
 The company cannot cover interest expenses from operating income.
 Capital locked in a year-long inventory cycle is capital that can't service debt.

-The rate environment has improved from the 2023 peak of 5.33%, but 3.64% is still meaningful for capital-intensive businesses.
+The rate environment has eased from the 2023 peak of 5.33%, but 3.64% is still meaningful for capital-intensive businesses.
+With the 10-year Treasury anchored around 4.26% and BAA corporate spreads near 1.72 percentage points over the 10Y, investment-grade borrowers face all-in funding costs near 5.98%.
+The gap between operating cash generation and that funding cost is the single most important number for capital-intensive balance sheets.
 Until rates fall below 2%, the CCC will remain a critical differentiator between companies that fund growth internally and those that borrow to survive.

 Sector Benchmarks: What 'Good' Looks Like